Southern Regional College

 Southern Regional College (SRC) is a further and higher education college in the southern area of Northern Ireland in the United Kingdom.
+It was formed in 2007 following a merger of the Further Education colleges of Armagh College, Newry and Kilkeel Institute, and the Upper Bann Institute.
 The College has a total of 5 campuses incorporating the two council areas of Armagh, Banbridge and Craigavon and Newry, Mourne and Down.

-At further education level, the College offers Level 2 Traineeships, Level 2 and 3 Apprenticeships, Level 2 and 3 Diploma’s, Certificates and Extended Diplomas and A-Levels.
+At further education level, the College offers Level 2 Traineeships, Level 2 and 3 Apprenticeships, Level 2 and 3 Diplomas, Certificates and Extended Diplomas and A-Levels.
 At higher education, courses offered include HNCs/HNDs, Foundation Degrees, Degrees and Higher Level Apprenticeships.
-Courses are either full or part-time.
+Courses can be either full, part-time or flexible study via eLearning.

-SRC currently caters for approximately 10,000 students each year and has in excess of 900 members of staff.
+As of 2024, SRC catered for approximately 10,000 students and had in excess of 900 members of staff.

 Campuses

 The college's main campuses locations are: